 World-first exhibition of deaf role models in audiology clinic

-Deaf Mosaic is now on display at University College London Hospital.
-The first-ever major exhibition of deaf role models at an audiology clinic.
+Deaf Mosaic is now on permanent display at University College London Hospital.
+The world’s first-ever major exhibition of deaf role models at an audiology clinic.

-Patients waiting for an appointment or worrying about a diagnosis will be inspired by a major new photography exhibition at the UCLH Royal National ENT to highlight the achievements of deaf people.
+Patients waiting for an appointment will be inspired by a major new photography exhibition at the UCLH Royal National ENT to highlight the achievements of deaf people.

 Deaf Mosaic will feature 42 intimate portraits of deaf people from a wide range of backgrounds – from fashion model to athlete, TV chef to actress, coffee barista to scientist.
 The message is that with the right support, deaf people can do anything.